jennynicoleaustin/udemy-spring-boot/Notes/Section 24: Spring Security Notes.md

    - Uses the signature to test is signature matches to verify the token is valid
    - Sets the authorization on the security context holder

+#### Once a user receives the JWT token
+- All requests start off in the exception handling filter
+  - Authentication method does not get invoked because it already has a token
+  - From there is will invoke the JWT Authorization class

 ### Basic Security - Should be avoided.